-Welcome to an opportunity to learn about The Eugene Zitwer Foundation, a small hands-on public charity that is run by volunteers for seriously ill children and their families in the New York area.
+Thank you for taking the opportunity to learn more about The Eugene Zitwer Foundation, a small hands-on public charity that is run by volunteers for seriously ill children and their families in the New York area.
 Our founder, the late Edith Zitwer, had a vision to reach out to seriously ill children and their families at different venues throughout the New York area.
-The charity has a nickname, The Uncle Yuddy Fund, because during his lifetime Eugene Zitwer was a universal uncle to all -- everywhere he went and everyone he met was touched by his strong sense of warmth and concern for others.
+The charity has a nickname, The Uncle Yuddy Fund, because during his lifetime Eugene Zitwer was a universal uncle to all — everywhere he went and everyone he met was touched by his strong sense of warmth and concern for others.
 His character is the essence of what we have tried to capture in our work.
 We promote love and kindness and provide emotional support to sick children and their families in a variety of ways.

 Mary Zitwer Millman